 Duty Cycle Test – This test entails the period during which the Project would be discharged from 100% SoC down to the Minimum SoC and then charged back to 100% SoC.
 The required performance guaranty would involve the duration of the Duty Cycle.
 This will vary depending on the duration design of the Energy Storage system (e.g., 2 hours, 4 hours, etc.).

 [SELLER TO SPECIFY APPLICABLE DMNC OR OTHER TESTS PER NYISO RULES]

-[remainder of page intentionally blank]
+[Remainder of page intentionally blank]

 APPENDIX 4

 CAPACITY PAYMENT

 [SELLER TO SPECIFY $/KW-MONTH PRICE AND PROVIDE FORMULA FOR CALCULATING MONTHLY CAPACITY PAYMENT]